AidenMontgomery/css-charts/README.md

 css-charts
 ==========

-An example of how to make charts in CSS for football stats
+An example of how to make charts in CSS for football stats.